 Capacity can be built by increasing the technical capabilities of rural communities and Alaska Native Organizations.
 This can be accomplished via several methods, including increased technical experience for individuals and the acquisition of necessary gear and equipment.
-Increased technical experience would include all areas of project management including logistics, financial accountability, implementation and administration.
+Increased technical experience would include all areas of project management including logistics, financial accountability, implementation, and administration.
 Other examples may include internships or providing opportunities within the project for outreach, modeling, sampling design, or project specific training.
 Another would be the acquisition of equipment that could be transferred to rural communities and tribal organizations upon the conclusion of the project.

-A "meaningful partner" is a partner that is actively engaged in one or more aspects of project design, logistics, implementation and reporting requirements.
+A "meaningful partner" is a partner that is actively engaged in one or more aspects of project design, logistics, implementation, and reporting requirements.
 Someone who simply agrees with the concept or provides a cursory look at the proposal is not a meaningful partner.

-Letters of support from local communities or organizations that will partner on the proposed project must be included in the Application Package.
+Any letters of support from local communities or organizations that will either support or partner on the proposed project must be included in the Application Package.
+Letters should be addressed to the Assistant Regional Director of the Office of Subsistence Management.